 We recognize that nothing remains the same in life.
 Should circumstances dictate that you need to discontinue your sponsorship, we request 60 days notice so that we can find another sponsor to carry on with the support of your child.
-One can build a well or finance an irrigation project and leave, but a decision to educate is a long-term commitment.
-TIE will do everything possible to avoid disrupting the education of children sponsored through TIE.
+One can build a well or finance an irrigation project and leave, but funding an education is a long-term commitment.
+TIE does everything possible to avoid disrupting the education of sponsored children.

 A child who lives up to his/her end of the agreement should never go back to the streets for lack of a sponsor.